AmiratYannis/TodoList/front/README.md

+# Demo

+You can consult my todo-list app in this link: https://todolist.yamirat.com/

 # todo-list

 A todolist application that helps you track your daily tasks efficiently.
 A task can be "To-do", "In progress" or "Finished".
 Each user be able to create his own list of tasks.
+I developped this application in Vue JS and deployed with AWS EC2.

 ### Development setup